wazo-platform/wazo-platform.org/content/uc-doc/administration/interconnections/two_wazo.md

 - If `context` is set to `default`, then every user, group, conf room, queue, etc. that have an extension if the `default` context will be reachable directly by the other end of the trunk.
 This setting can ease configuration if you manage both ends of the trunk.
-- If you are establishing a trunk with a provider, you probably don\'t want everything to be available to everyone else, so you can set the `context` field to `from-extern`.
+- If you are establishing a trunk with a provider, you probably don't want everything to be available to everyone else, so you can set the `context` field to `from-extern`.
 By default, there is no extension available in this context, so we will be able to configure which extension are reachable by the other end.
 This is the role of the incoming calls: making bridges from the